sun221/Dec-Profibus/README.md

 You can also:
   - Scan a PROFIBUS-DP Bus.
+  - Create a PROFIBUS-DP Master .
-  - Spam a PROFIBUS-DP Bus .
+  - Create a PROFIBUS-DP Slave .
   - Extend the built-in library .

 Profibus is a standard for fieldbus communication in automation technology and was first promoted in 1989 by BMBF (German department of education and research) and then used by Siemens.
 It should not be confused with the PROFINET standard for Industrial Ethernet.
 PROFIBUS is openly published as part of IEC 61158.